How to watch TV with friends—even when you can’t be together

 Kast is free with paid tiers and available for Google Chrome, Microsoft Edge, Windows, macOS, Android, iOS, and iPadOS.

 If you want to watch Netflix, Hulu, Disney Plus, or HBO with friends, install Teleparty—a browser extension for Chrome, Opera, and Edge.
 Formerly known as Netflix Party, this plug-in creates a virtual viewing session that all participants tune into, with everyone’s video and audio automatically staying in sync.
 If you’re specifically looking to watch the Super Bowl, Teleparty can help as long as you’re subscribed to Hulu Plus Live TV.

-It’s remarkably simple to use.
-When you want to set up your viewing session, just use your browser to open a video one of those streaming services and click the Teleparty button.
-You can decide whether you want other to have control of the video content or to keep it all for yourself.
+It’s remarkably simple to use: When you want to set up your viewing session, just use your browser to open a video on one of those streaming services and click the Teleparty button.
+You can decide whether you want others to have control of the video content or to keep it all for yourself.
 Hit Start the party to get a unique session URL, which you can pass along to your fellow watchers.
 They’ll use their versions of the same extension to connect with your viewing session.
 As you all watch together, you can type your reactions and opinions into a group chat box.

 For YouTube, Vimeo, Twitch, TikTok, and other social media: Watch2Gether

-Watch2Gether works a lot like the other sites on this list—you create a virtual room, choose some content, and invite your friends along to watch and chat.
+Watch2Gether works a lot like the other sites on this list: you create a virtual room, choose some content, and invite your friends along to watch and chat.
 But it offers more features than most other options, such as providing popular and recommended videos if you’re not sure what to watch next.
 In addition to the standard text chat, it also allows you to add webcam feeds so you and your friends can see each others’ faces.

 Watch2Gether is free online.

-For YouTube: Sync Video
+For YouTube: Sync-Tube

-Sync Video is free online.
+Sync-Tube is free online.